johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.6 Maneuvering During Slow Flight.md

 ### Required Logbook Phraseology
 For [[FAR 61.87 Student Solo Reqs]]:
 - Flight at various airspeeds from cruise to slow flight;
-- Descents, with and without turns, using high and low drag configurations;

 ### Required Homework
  None